Asphelzhn/Cognitive-search-engine/detecht-frontend/README.md

 ### Indentation style
 All code shall be indented according to WebStorm standard.

+### Class names
+Class names should be Capital CamelCased, example ClassName, the name should also be a substantive

+### Variable names
+Variable names should be camelCased and describe the class, example className

 ### Component names
 The name should be a clear description of what the component does, this should be done by 1-2 words. \
 If the component is a child to another component it should be grouped under the parent, see section "Create a child component to parent component".\